farazfp/PQ-NMGlossary-/content/Bibliography.md

 Haraway, D. (2016).
 Staying with the trouble: Making kin in the Chthulucene.
 Duke University Press.
 Massumi, B. (2015).
 Politics of affect.
 Polity.

-From attached sources for crosslinking and local grounding:
-Zembylas, M., & colleagues in Posthuman Glossary collections (Posthuman Glossary; More Posthuman Glossary).
-A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines (attached).

 ## [[diffraction]]